-When you work with alcohol extractions (e.g., making cordials) or water extractions (e.g., making simple syrups or tea) you extract not only the oils and minerals of the plant matter but also the sugars.
+When you work with alcohol extractions (e.g. making cordials) or water extractions (e.g. making simple syrups or tea) you extract not only the oils and minerals of the plant matter but also the sugars.

 Vinegar works a bit differently than both alcohol or water.
 The acetic acid in vinegar metabolizes the sugars from the plant matter, making them into more vinegar.
 So, you only end up with the minerals and oils as flavor components in vinegar extractions.

 Depending on the kind of plant matter you use, it may contain a lot of oils or only a little.
 Also, different plants have different mineral contents.
-So, the amount of oil in your plant matter and the density of minerals is what generates the flavors of the extractions in your vinegar.
+The amount of oil in your plant matter and the density of minerals is what generates the flavors of the extractions in your vinegar.

 In other words, the more oil and mineral content, the more flavor.
 For plants that are light on these, you need to use more plant matter, or perform multiple extractions, to achieve distinct flavoring.

 Additionally, because the acetic acid breaks down plant fibers, it also extracts colors well.
 For example, purple sage only hints at purple in the garden.
-But when extracted using vinegar, that purple comes through as a bright magenta.
+However, when extracted using vinegar, that purple comes through as a bright magenta.

 Keeping this understanding of how vinegar extracts the flavors and colors of plant matter in mind will help you determine appropriate quantities for your different extractions.